nikcleju/IT20162017/Lectures/04_ErrorControlCoding.md

 In layman terms:

-* For all coding rates $R<C$, there is a way to recover the transmitted data perfectly (decoding algorithm will detect and correct all errors)
+* For all coding rates $R<C$, **there is a way** to recover the transmitted data perfectly (decoding algorithm will detect and correct all errors)
-* For all coding rates $R>C$, there is no way to recover the transmitted data perfectly
+* For all coding rates $R>C$, **there is no way** to recover the transmitted data perfectly

 Example:

-* Send binary digits (0,1) on a BSC channel with capacity 0.7 bits/message
+* Send binary digits on a BSC channel with capacity 0.7 bits/message
-* For any coding rate $R < 0.7$ there exist error correction codes that allow perfect recovery
+* For any coding rate $R < 0.7$ there exist an error correction code that allow perfect recovery
-    * i.e. for every 7 bits of data coding adds slightly more than 3 bits, on average => $R < \frac{7}{7+3}$
+    * $R < 0.7$ = for every 7 bits of data, coding adds more than 3 bits, on average
-* With less than 3 bits for every 7 bits of data => impossible to recover all the data
+* With less than 3 bits for every 7 bits of data => impossible to recover all data

 ### Ideas behind channel coding theorem